eKICH-Programming/Vanilla-Javascript/README.md

  toLowerCase() Method, and the Concat() method.

  # JavaScript Object
- In these file we are looking at JavaScript objects.
+ In these files we are looking at JavaScript objects.
 Creating JavaScript objects through object literals, creating empty object, Accessing object properties, Adding new property, and deleting object properties.

+# JavaScript Object Methods
+We are looking at how to create Object Method, Accessing Object Method and adding a method to an object.